openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

 Adjust Grades
 ***********************************

-If you modify a problem or its settings after students have attempted to answer it, student grades can be affected.
+If you modify a problem or its settings after learners have attempted to answer it, learners' grades can be affected.
 For information about making changes to problems in Studio, see :ref:`Modifying a Released Problem`.

-To recalculate the grades of affected students when a correction or other change is unavoidable, you can make the following adjustments.
+To recalculate the grades of affected learners when a correction or other change is unavoidable, you can make the following adjustments.

-* Rescore the submitted answer to reevaluate student work on the problem.
-You can rescore a problem for a single student or for all of the students enrolled in the course.
+* Rescore the submitted answer to reevaluate student work on a problem.
+You can rescore a problem for a single learner or for all of the students enrolled in the course.
 See :ref:`rescore`.

-* Reset the number of times a student has attempted to answer the problem to zero so that the student can try again.
-You can reset the number of attempts for a single student or for all of the students enrolled in the course.
+* Reset the number of times a learner has attempted to answer a problem to zero so that he can try again.
+You can reset the number of attempts for a single learner or for all learners enrolled in the course.
 See :ref:`reset_attempts`.

-* Delete a student's database history, or "state", completely for the problem.
+* Delete a learners's database history, or "state", completely for a problem.
-  You can only delete student state for one student at a time.
+  You can only delete learner state for one learner at a time.
 For example, you realize that a problem needs to be rewritten after only a few of your students have answered it.
-To resolve this situation, you rewrite the problem and then delete student state for the affected students only so that they can try again.
+To resolve this situation, you rewrite the problem and then delete learner state only for the affected students so that they can try again.
 See :ref:`delete_state`.

-To make adjustments to student grades, you need the unique location identifier of the modified problem.
+To make adjustments to learner grades, you need the unique location identifier of the modified problem.
 See :ref:`find_URL`.

 .. _find_URL: